 You can provide details such as the description, thumbnail URL, upload date, and duration.

-These days, one of a few ways to get your video to appear as a snippet is through hosting on YouTube.
+These days, one of the few ways to get your video to appear as a snippet is through hosting on YouTube.
 So make sure you’re using YouTube if you have a video strategy, and optimize all videos correctly.

 Reviews